-The MCO may not structure compensation to persons or organizations conducting utilization management activities so as to provide inappropriate incentives for denial, limitation, or discontinuation of authorization of medically necessary services.
+The MCO may not structure compensation to persons or organizations conducting utilization management activities so as to provide inappropriate incentives for denial, limitation, or discontinuation of authorization of Medically Necessary covered services.

-Continuity of Care
+5.4.1 Continuity of Care

 The MCO must ensure that the care of enrolled members is not disrupted or interrupted.